MohamedMostafa259/ExploringAirbnbMarketTrends/README.md

   - **Shared room**: $\approx$ $50/night

-  - **Note:** However the average price of shared rooms in Manhattan is higher than the average prices of those private rooms in the remaining boroughs.
+  - <span style="color: orange;"><strong>Note:</strong></span> However the average price of shared rooms in Manhattan is higher than the average prices of those private rooms in the remaining boroughs.

     - **Average Price by Borough**: